-- If you’re potting up leggy pepper plants, bury them up to the first set of true leaves so that part of the stem is underneath the soil.
-Note: Only do this deeper planting when pepper seedlings are in the green stage and not after the plant stem has turned woody (lignified) when the stem can rot.
+If you’re potting up leggy pepper plants, bury them up to the first set of true leaves so that part of the stem is beneath the soil.
+Only do this deeper planting the first time when pepper seedlings are in the green stage.
+If you bury the stem when it’s woody (lignified), the stem can rot.

 How Big Should Pepper Plants Be Before Transplanting Outside?

 Pepper plants are usually a few inches tall when they are ready to go outside.
 They’ll typically be at this height after your plants have been growing indoors for 2 to 3 months.

 Besides size, it’s important to make sure that the last expected threat of frost has passed.
 (Ideally, it’s 2 to 3 weeks past the last frost date to be safe.)
 You can get these dates using the calculator below.